PhotInfo/presskit/README.md

      alt="PhotInfo icon"
      style="float: left; margin-right: 12px;" />

-# PhotInfo 6.50 ~ Press Kit
+# PhotInfo 7.0 ~ Press Kit

 PhotInfo is an app to control all the information (location, date, camera, focal length, etc.) contained in your photos.

 ## Why PhotInfo

 Digital cameras (including those in mobile devices) add some metadata to the photos they take.
 These data are called Exif tags.
-They provide an opportunity to learn not only the exact date and time of the shoot, but also parameters such as exposure time, shutter speed, image resolution, device model, ISO, focal length, whether the flash was used, etc.
+They provide an opportunity to know not only the exact date and time of the shoot, but also parameters such as exposure time, shutter speed, image resolution, device model, ISO, focal length, etc.

-With PhotInfo you can access the images in your iPhone or iPad and view all of their metadata, delete these metadata or modify some of them.
+Letting PhotInfo access the photos on your iPhone, iPad or Mac, you can view all of their metadata, delete these metadata or modify some of them.

-You may delete/modify the image tags to protect your privacy before sharing the image; you may add GPS data if you have forgotten to turn on location services when you took the picture; you may joke by setting improbable location values; you may…
+You may delete/modify the image tags to protect your privacy before sharing the image; you may add GPS data if you had forgotten to turn on location services when you took the picture; you may joke by setting improbable location values; you may reset date or location deleted by a previous editing; you may...

-A user wrote me that she uses the app in a photography course she teaches in California; another user from Russia, wrote about using the app to figure out which settings make some pictures better than others and to improve his photography technique.
+A user wrote me that she uses the app in a photography class she teaches in California; another user from Russia, wrote about using the app to figure out which settings make some pictures better than others and to improve his photography technique.

-## Uniqueness

-What makes this app unique are:
+## What makes this app unique

- * the clean and simple UI
  * the completeness of tags shown
  * the possibility to see the tags in raw format or in a more human readable one
  * the convenient navigation between photos and albums